Crio-WFH/Chrome-extensions/Word Nest/readme.md

 <hr>

 ## Features :
-📖showing the meaning of selected word
+ 📖showing the meaning of selected word <br>
+ 🔊voice support to describe about selected word and also give user suggestion to select text properly

 ## ScreenShots :camera_flash:
 ![](demo1.png)